bstilin/Rocket/README.md

 - `ChlorineConcentrationExample.jl`: A univariate, three-class classification problem using the ridge regression implementation from ScikitLearn.jl.
 See Python documentation for `sklearn.linear_model.RidgeClassifier` for details of how ridge regression is applied to a multiclass problem.
 The code assumes your data folder contains the folder "ChlorineConcentration" from the UCR archive.

 - `ClassifierExamples.jl`: A collection of examples demonstrating how to run L1 or elastic-net penalized logistic regression, LASSO, and ridge regression using MLJLinearModels.jl and ScikitLearn.jl.

+- `rocket_mv.ipynb`: A demonstration of rocket applied to multivariate time series classification, with one multiclass example with 9 channels, ([`ArticularyWordRecognition`](http://www.timeseriesclassification.com/description.php?Dataset=ArticularyWordRecognition)), one multiclass example with 2 channels ([PenDigits](http://www.timeseriesclassification.com/description.php?Dataset=PenDigits))/([AtrialFibrillation](http://www.timeseriesclassification.com/description.php?Dataset=AtrialFibrillation)), and a demonstration of a hybrid approach using ROCKET and catch22 ([catch22: CAnonical Time-series CHaracteristics](https://link.springer.com/article/10.1007/s10618-019-00647-x)) as a proof of concept to combine relevant time series features for classification.